VanessaTsang888/restaurant-responsive-website/README.md

 - Live Server
 - Prettier - Code formatter

+#### Colour Contrast Checker Tool

+Check that the text colour meets the 'colour constrast ratio' on the digital accessibility guidelines: [WCAG 2.1 - Contrast (Minimum) (Level AA)](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html).
+To do this use the [contrast check tool](https://webaim.org/resources/contrastchecker/) as the WCAG guidelines has suggested.

 ## How To Run This Website

 Click the 'GoLive' feature located on the botton-right of your VSCode IDE.
 This will run the website application in Google Chrome browser.
 Then you will be able to navigate around the website as expected.